 On the day, the fishing was steady if unspectacular.
 A ridiculously mild start to the winter (which a month on, persists still), has meant the conditions may have been pleasant, but the fish remain well spread and sometimes difficult to locate with any consistency.
 I had found it on my preceding couple of sessions and I found it too on the Nith.
 Davie and Craigie confirmed as much, bemoaning the fact that the grayling had not yet become concentrated in certain pools - a scenario which can lead to real red letter days when the hard work of fish location is rewarded by fantastic sport.

 As it happened, we tended to find them in the sorts of spots you would more normally associate with early autumn fishing.
 I got off the mark quickly with three fish inside the first 40 minutes, from a bouldery run averaging 2' deep.
 Fine grayling they were too, all around the 1lb 8oz mark - an average size which held up throughout the entire day, with only an odd smaller one caught.
 I admit, I then got a bit carried away by the shallow pockets in which I'd had sport and wasted a couple of hours targeting similar water at the expense of more 'graylingy' stuff.
 But later on, things got back on track and by that time my two mates were well into the fish too, with French nymph proving most effective tactic.
 At the end of the day, a respectable number of fish had been returned, and although the really big girls proved elusive (one I returned, a little over 2lb was about the best), the average size - and strength - of these fine grayling was remarkable.
-This one was actually about the smallest of the day - but what a spanking clean fish!

 And so finally to that fly I mentioned earlier.
 It is a pattern of Craig McDonald's devising and one which is about to become part of the Fulling Mill range in the new year, under the name of - don't quote me on this - the McDonald's Killer.
 A small tungsten bodied bug, it looks pretty unassuming, but believe me, it's a winner.
 Craig had enjoyed spectacular success with it in the Czech Republic, and it has since proved equally effective on home waters.
 The size 14 job which Craig passed me to try, accounted for every one of the half dozen fish I caught, despite moving it about on the leader and swapping and changing the other flies for all sorts of other stuff from my box.